Expert Lexington Drain Cleaning Contractor

-Dr Rooter in Lexington, SC is the city’s most reliable drain cleaning company.
+Dr Rooter Of Lexington in Lexington, SC is the city’s most reliable drain cleaning company.
 Our trained experts know how to eliminate all types of drain clogs.
 We provide a 100% satisfaction guarantee to all our customers and never charge an emergency fee.

 Just about anything can clog a toilet or sink.
 Items like dirt, Q-tips, face wipes, skin flakes, can build up over time and reduce the flow of water in the drain pipe.
 If you notice standing water in your tub or in the kitchen, more than likely you have a clogged drain.
 Never ignore a clogged drain.
 Doing so can create other issues that can become costly and potentially cause further damage to your home.
 Call a reputable drain cleaning company to inspect and remove any clog your may have.

 Visit our coupons page to find out how you can save on your next plumbing project.

 A plunger or bent coat hanger are handy DIY tools that can sometimes effectively clear a clogged drain.
 Store-bought drain cleaners can sometimes be effective as well.
 However, most of these drain cleaners contain toxic chemicals that are not safe for the environment or for your pipes.
 They can potentially corrode old pipes.
 Alternatively, safer products like baking soda, Borax, lemon juice and vinegar can also be used to clear clogged drains in the home.
 While these DIY methods can clear a clogged drain, they are usually temporary fixes that will cost you more money in the long run.

 How You Can Prevent Clogged Drains

 Clogged drains can be prevented with regular drain maintenance.
 Bathtub, shower and bathroom sink drains require extra attention because of hair that can flow down the drain together with soap and toothpaste.
 When these drains clog, they can be particularly stubborn and difficult to clear.